cse25/foursquare-photo-explorer/README.md

 # foursquare-photo-explorer
-Explore Santa Monica and Los Angeles through photos with the FourSquare API
+Explore Los Angeles through photos with the FourSquare API